Your Google Business Profile Is Doing More Work Than You Think — Are You Letting It?

 Most dental practices claim their Google Business Profile, fill in the basics, and move on.
 That's leaving a significant amount of patient traffic on the table, because for local search, your GBP isn't a directory listing — it's the first clinical impression your practice makes.

-Here's what the data actually shows: according to BrightLocal, 42% of searchers click on Google Map Pack results for local queries.
-And according to Birdeye's 2025 study, in healthcare specifically, 38% of GBP interactions go to the "Directions" link and 36% go to the "Call" link.
+Here's what the data actually shows: a large share of local searchers click directly on Map Pack results rather than scrolling to the organic listings below.
+In healthcare specifically, a significant portion of GBP interactions go straight to the "Directions" link or the "Call" link.
 Patients aren't visiting your website first.
 They're calling and driving to you directly from your profile.

 If the profile is thin, inconsistent, or poorly categorized, those clicks go somewhere else.